carbon-language/carbon-lang/clang/docs/UsersManual.rst

    By default, non-fatal checks are those enabled by UndefinedBehaviorSanitizer, except for ``-fsanitize=return`` and ``-fsanitize=unreachable``.
-Some sanitizers (e.g. :doc:`AddressSanitizer`) may not support recovery, and always crash the program after the issue is detected.
+Some sanitizers may not support recovery (or not support it by default e.g. :doc:`AddressSanitizer`), and always crash the program after the issue is detected.

    Note that the ``-fsanitize-trap`` flag has precedence over this flag.
    This means that if a check has been configured to trap elsewhere on the